BrendahKiragu/Moringa-School-Phase-4-Project/README.md

 A user signs up as a customer and can browse the existing catalogue of books, make purchases or rent books, and leave reviews.

 ## Features
-- **Authentication**: User authentication using hashed passwords and JWT.
+- **Authentication**: As an existing user during sign-up your password is authenticated using bcrypt_check_hashed passwords.
-- **Transactions**: Users can buy or rent books, and the status of books (available, rented, sold) is updated accordingly.
+- **Transactions**: As a user you can buy or rent books, and the status of books (available, rented, sold) is updated accordingly.
-- **Book Reviews**: Users can leave reviews and ratings (1-5) for books they’ve purchased or rented.
+- **Book Reviews**: As a user you can leave reviews and ratings (1-5) for books they’ve purchased or rented.
 - **Responsive Design**: Bootstrap is used for styling, making the app mobile-friendly.

+## Front-End routes/Navigation Links
+**Home:** Navigates users to the landing page, providing an overview of the Book Swap Hub and its key features.
+**Signup:** Directs new users to the registration page where they can create an account to access the app's functionalities.
+**Login:** Takes users to the login page, allowing them to enter their credentials to access their accounts.
+**Catalogue:** Leads users to the main book listing page, where they can browse, buy, or rent available books and leave reviews.

 ## Tech Stack
 - **Frontend**: React, Bootstrap